 To make roasted pumpkin seeds, toss raw seeds in olive oil and sea salt.
 Lay them out on a lined baking sheet and bake for 45 minutes at 300℉ (150℃).

-Frozen yogurt bark is a refreshing treat made from plain Greek yogurt and fresh fruit, such as blueberries, that you can store in your work freezer.
+Frozen yogurt bark is a refreshing treat made from plain Greek yogurt and fresh fruit, such as blueberries.
+You can store it in your work freezer.

-To make this tasty treat, mix plain Greek yogurt with blueberries or strawberries and spread it on a baking sheet lined with wax or parchment paper.
+Mix plain Greek yogurt with blueberries or strawberries.
+Then, spread it on a baking sheet lined with wax or parchment paper.
 Transfer to the freezer for 30 minutes or until it’s cold enough to break into pieces.